The world could soon add two new countries. In Catalonia and Kurdistan, referendums have been held to secede from Spain and Iraq, respectively.

 After the end of World War I, American president Woodrow Wilson proclaimed that all the nationalities of the Turkish Empire had a right to autonomous development.
 This prompted the Pontic Greeks to call for independence.

-Those who remained suffered discrimination and violence the following century.
+Those who remained suffered discrimination and violence for almost a century.
 Hundreds of thousands of Pontic Greeks are believed to have been killed during the period of the Ottoman Empire’s collapse.

 Independence seemed the only way the people of Pontus could be safe, but the Greek government in Athens opposed it.
 It felt a Republic of Pontus would be too weak to withstand a Turkish assault and too remote to support.